peterldowns/lggr/README.md

 ```
 # What's next?
 I'm still working on text-sending and IRC/IM-writing log functions - maybe one of you could help?

+Also, I've sort of ignored the Unicode problem entirely.
+That needs to change.

 # Who did this?
 [Peter Downs.](http://peterdowns.com)